 The fishery client pays the certification body for the assessment.
-Anecdotal information from certified fisheries suggests the cost can vary from £50,000 - £120,000 for an initial assessment.
+Anecdotal information from certified fisheries suggests the cost can vary from USD \$15,000 - \$120,000.

 The cost depends on:

 - the complexity of your fishery

 - the availability of information

 - the level of stakeholder involvement.